 As an advertiser, working with this level of influencers is always more affordable and less cumbersome, compared to the former two I mentioned earlier.

 The good thing with micro influencers is not in their reach or the number of followers but in the dedication and the trust they have been able to build with their brand.
-This is what usually attracts partnerships from external brands.
+This is what usually attracts partnerships from brands.

 Also, these kind of influencers can be suitable for different kinds of brands especially businesses with a lean budget.